JPReding/FantasyFootball/_posts/2019-09-10-week-1-results.md

 ---

 - Emily put the hurt on Jonathan as McCaffrey could not be stopped as he showed off scoring a TD while doing a 1 handed plank with guys on his back.
 - Davis looking to return to old form starting off with a solid win over Daniel.
-- two
-- three
+- Courtney enters the league with a convincing win over David despite the Melvin Gordon holdout.
+- Jeremy starts off very strong with a win over Paul, riding Tom Brady to a week one victory.
+- Don't sleep on Joel this year as he starts strong with a win over Rob.
+- Sorry Hines, the Mahomes & Watkins connection would have beat anyone with week as KB starts the season with a bang.

 ## Weekly Prize Winner
 ---